orbitmines/archive/projects/_unprocessed/Unprocessed while at Birmingham.md

 ---

 At every branch comtains the one added thing necessary for spliiting the vranch for conservation, but that destroys the embedding if that wnats to be prrserved, ?

----

-writing on one side, interactive on the other